-The board monitors and manages risks grouped into eight categories, which cover the universe of risk that could affect the syndicate.
-There have been no new risk areas identified and no major shifts in existing risks.
+The board of the managing agent monitors and manages risks grouped into seven categories, which cover the universe of risk that could affect the syndicate.
+There have been no new risk areas identified and, apart from COVID-19, there have been no major changes in existing risks.
 The board considers the following two risk categories to be the most significant.